Everything you need to know about Android APK

 Installation of Android applications via USB cable

-Unlike any other mobile operating systems (Apple iOS, Windows Phone 7 etc.), Android still supports installation of applications via USB cable.
-To install applications downloaded as APK file from the Internet you must have memory card inserted in the phone and also some file explorer installed.
+To install applications downloaded as APK file from the Internet, you need a memory card inserted in the device and of course some file explorer installed.
 To install APK file via USB follow these few steps:

 - Connect phone to USB port as a Mass Storage Device